Self-isolated NFL players engage in group chats, workouts | Times Leader

 “Once we get everything situated with that, we just have to monitor when we could go back,” Bouye said.
 “One thing about it, I’m just focused more on working out also.
 I have everything set up at home.
 My trainer is with me, so I’m definitely good with that.”

 Titans center Ben Jones also has been working out at home.
-In Friday by Tennessee, Jones could be seen throwing a medicine ball at the wall beside his garage and lifting weights outdoors.
+In video shared on social media Friday by Tennessee, Jones could be seen throwing a medicine ball at the wall beside his garage and lifting weights outdoors.

 Before New England traded linebacker Duron Harmon to Detroit, he was able to go to the stadium.
 On Friday, he worked out on a Peloton bike in his basement, and can run on a hill near his home.